 Consideration of Greenhouse Gas Reduction Fund Requirements

 The expenditures from the Fund originating from moneys transferred from the Greenhouse Gas Reduction Fund (GGRF) will be used for the purpose of facilitating the achievement of reductions of greenhouse gas emissions or help achieve adaptation and resiliency to climate change by enhancing the long term sustainability of drinking water systems in GGRF Disadvantaged Communities, GGRF Low-Income Communities, and GGRF Low-Income Households.
 Projects funded will assist communities confronted with impacts to source waters that have been exacerbated by climate change, such as reduced surface water flows, accelerating declining groundwater levels, and increasing concentrations of contaminants.
-The Water Board anticipates receiving GGRF revenues on a quarterly basis every fiscal year beginning in September.
+The State Water Board anticipates receiving GGRF revenues on a quarterly basis every fiscal year beginning in September.
 GGRF expenditures from the Fund will be administered in compliance with the Funding Guidelines for Agencies that Administer California Climate Investments (GGRF Funding Guidelines webpage).
 The key items from the August 2018 GGRF Funding Guidelines for Program Administration (Section IV.A. of the GGRF Funding Guidelines) are included as Appendix B.

 Tribal Considerations

-There are approximately 90 federally recognized tribal community water systems, 23 non-transient non-community water systems, and 15 transient water systems in California.
-Information on the status of individual tribal public water systems can be found on the United States Environmental Protection Agency’s (USEPA’s) Envirofacts Safe Drinking Water Search for Tribes on the EPA Region 9 webpage.
+There are approximately 90 federally recognized tribal CWSs, 23 non-transient non-community water systems, and 15 transient water systems in California.
+Information on the status of individual tribal PWSs can be found on the United States Environmental Protection Agency’s (U.S. EPA’s) Envirofacts Safe Drinking Water Search for Tribes on the EPA Region 9 webpage.

-As of July 1, 2019, there were seven federally recognized tribal community water systems that had public health violations, representing a population of approximately 3,800 people.
-Of those seven federally recognized tribes, two had USEPA funding projects in progress to address the violation.
+As of July 1, 2019, there were seven federally recognized tribal CWSs that had public health violations, representing a population of approximately 3,800 people.
+Of those seven federally recognized tribes, two had U.S. EPA funding projects in progress to address the violation.
 The five remaining water systems that potentially may need state funding assistance represent a population of approximately 850.

 Federally regulated tribal water systems are not required to sample contaminants regulated by California, therefore, it is expected that there will be a comparatively lower percentage of public health violations and available chemical data compared with State regulated systems.
-Planning and construction funding for tribal water systems can be obtained from the USEPA, in addition to being available from the State.
-However, operations and maintenance funding is not available from federal sources and may be an area of potential need for tribes.
+Planning and construction funding for tribal water systems can be obtained from the U.S. EPA, in addition to being available from the State.
+However, O&M funding is not available from federal sources and may be an area of potential need for tribes.

 The Office of Public Participation will take the lead in reaching out to tribal leaders, Indian Health Services, and other partners to identify needs and potential solutions for water systems serving federally recognized California Native American tribes and non-federally recognized Native American tribes on the contact list maintained by the Native American Heritage Commission.